kunal-Radhika/vsdDevBoard_v0/README.md

 SPI communication has 4 modes for data transfer depending on clock polarity (CPOL) and clock phase (CPHA).
 FTDI device can only support mode 0 and mode 2 whereas flash memory (S25FL128S) has only 2 clocking modes i.e mode 0 and mode 3.

 ![9](https://user-images.githubusercontent.com/74853558/99904999-16238100-2cf4-11eb-9220-c5b521bf7785.jpg)
+The data transfer between FT2232H and S25FL128S is done in the form of units called commands.
+These commands consist of instructions which tells the device operation and may also have address, latency period followed by data.
+The input data into the device is always latched in at the rising edge of the SCK signal and the output data is always available from the falling edge of the SCK clock signal.

 ![10](https://user-images.githubusercontent.com/74853558/99905000-16bc1780-2cf4-11eb-9f24-1c89a508696d.jpg)

 ![11](https://user-images.githubusercontent.com/74853558/99905001-16bc1780-2cf4-11eb-96d1-caabca6888cc.jpg)

+The memory is divided into sectors either a combination of 64KB and 4KB or a size of 256KB.
+For a sector size of 256KB, there can be total of 64 sectors for the memory and each sector is again divided into pages.
+Each page size can be a maximum of 512B.

 ![12](https://user-images.githubusercontent.com/74853558/99905002-1754ae00-2cf4-11eb-8c51-300a52c790a7.jpg)

+The data is transferred in byte units and after each byte transmission the address byte is incremented automatically.
+For writing the data, the maximum data that can be written in one operation is upto 512B.
+For more data transfer, again instruction followed by address is sent.

 ![13](https://user-images.githubusercontent.com/74853558/99905003-1754ae00-2cf4-11eb-8f00-3c057b3d4974.jpg)